|

 more than half of the time and prospers.

-Using the mechanisms of business and
+Using the mechanisms of business and government, America’s

-of our nation’s wealth, the fruit of everyone else’s labor.
+nation’s wealth, the fruit of everyone else’s labor.

 The American constitution and the resulting political-economic